 - There are two more Texas vacancies on the U.S. Court of Appeals for the Fifth Circuit that lack a nominee.

-- One of the Texas district court judgeships has been vacant four years, another has been vacant nearly two years, and the two Fifth Circuit seats have been vacant for a combined four years.
+- One of the Texas district court judgeships has been vacant four years, another has been vacant for over two years, and the two Fifth Circuit seats have been vacant for a combined four years.

 - Texas wouldn’t have enough judges even if every bench were filled.
 According to the Judicial Conference of the United States—headed by Chief Justice John Roberts—Texas needs at least nine new judgeships to meet its growing federal caseload, in particular criminal and immigration cases, which have skyrocketed in recent years.